kekkooo/kekkooo.github.io/_posts/2016-10-08-option-monad.md

  optionList.flatMap(inc)
 ```

-How a world without null-value would be the operation of getting the first element of a possibly empty list.
+Suppose to live in a null-value-free world, how would it be the operation of getting the first element of a possibly empty list?

 ```scala
 case class User( firstName : String, lastName : String)